MNS26/Kithack-mod-setup-from-the-ground-up/README.md

     *Whoever wrote this i will find you and install Windows on your PC and delete all your drivers*

 * **Visual Studio/VSCode**<br/>
-    **Windows:** You can choose either one, I wont be able to help setup Visual Studio since thats not available for me but there are thousands of guides for installing and setting up C#
+    **Windows:** You can choose either one, I wont be able to help setup Visual Studio since thats not available for me but there are thousands of guides for installing and setting up C#<br/>
     **Linux/macOS:** I would reccomend VSCode since thats what i used to set this up with. (there are online guides on how to set it up for C# development)

 * **command prompt/terminal**</br>